Senzing/awesome/README.md

 ### Kubernetes demonstrations

-*Step-by-step instructions demonstrating usage of Senzing on kubernetes-based systems.*
+*Step-by-step instructions demonstrating use of Senzing on kubernetes-based systems.*

 - [kubernetes-demo](https://github.com/Senzing/kubernetes-demo) - Demonstrates Kubernetes deployment of Senzing with queue, database, and a simple Flask web app.
 - [rancher-demo](https://github.com/Senzing/rancher-demo) - Demonstrates Rancher deployment of Senzing with queue, database, and a simple Flask web app.

 ## Demonstrations

-*Step-by-step instructions demonstrating usage of Senzing.*
+*Step-by-step instructions demonstrating use of Senzing.*

 - [webapp-drillthrough-demo](https://github.com/Senzing/webapp-drillthrough-demo) - A demonstration of Senzing drill through using Senzing developer toolkit, Node-RED, and Python Flask.
 - [hello-senzing-springboot-java](https://github.com/Senzing/hello-senzing-springboot-java) - Demonstrates how to create an HTTP interface to Senzing using SpringBoot.